Explore Midcoast Maine & Beyond

-Southwest Harbor, also known as the quiet side of Mount Desert Island is located just west of the southern entrance to Somes Sound.
-It is the largest municipality on the southwestern side of the island, and has great shops, galleries, and eateries.
-Southwest Harbor is about 80 minutes away from Stockton Springs.
+Southwest Harbor, also known as the quiet side of Mount Desert Island is located west of the southern entrance to Somes Sound.
+It is the largest municipality on the southwestern side of the island with great shops, galleries, and eateries.
+Located about 80 minutes away from Stockton Springs.

 Acadia National Park

 Acadia National Park occupies much of Mount Desert Island, and associated smaller islands, off the Atlantic coast.
-Initially created as the Sieur de Monts National Monument in 1916, the park was renamed Lafayette National Park in 1919 and was given its current name of Acadia in 1929.
+Initially created as the Sieur de Monts National Monument in 1916.
+Renamed Lafayette National Park in 1919, it received its current name of Acadia in 1929.
 Over three million people visited the park in 2016 during its centennial.
 The park includes mountains, an ocean shoreline, woodlands, and lakes.
 In addition to Mount Desert Island, the park comprises much of the Isle au Haut, parts of Baker Island, and a portion of the Schoodic Peninsula on the mainland.
-Acadia National Park is an hour away from Stockton Springs.
+Located an hour from Stockton Springs.